carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 - Processing log files → What does success look like?
 Who benefits?
 Why does it matter?
 - Helping SREs debug production issues → Measurable: time to root cause, escalation rates, downtime minutes ✓

-The strong intention clearly identifies:

-- WHO: SREs
-- WHAT: debug production issues faster
-  - ⚠️ pay close attention to this one, it will be relevant again later for a different purpose
-- WHY: reduce system downtime

 > [!SUCCESS] Tip
 > I personally always start with the WHY, then play with the WHAT and WHO interchangeably.